Conexiotechnologies/nrf9151-batteryless-cellular-iot/README.md

 ### Setting DFU Mode (Device Firmware Upgrade)

 To program the device via USB, you will need to put the device into DFU (Device Firmware Upgrade) mode first.
 This mode triggers the onboard bootloader that accepts firmware binary files.
 To enter DFU mode:

-1) Hold down Mode button : **M**
+1) Hold down Mode button : labeled **BUTTON**
-2) Press and release Reset button : **R**
+2) Press and release Reset button : **RESET**
-3) Release only the RESET/R button, while holding down the MODE/M button
+3) Release only the RESET button, while holding down the MODE button
 4) Wait for the white LED to turn on (steady-state)
-5) Release the MODE/M button
+5) Release the MODE button
 6) The device is now in DFU mode. 🚨

 ### Flashing an application via USB using `newtmgr`